-Formal and informal leaders
+Formal and Informal Leaders

 Sometimes, informal leaders become more acceptable to the workers as compared to the formal leaders.
 In such a situation, the formal leaders become the position-holders only.
 They are not able to achieve the voluntary cooperation of the workers in all matters.
 It is also true that a work-group may have different leaders for different purposes.
 The members of a work-group may be influenced by one leader while doing their jobs.
 But as regards their personal problems, they may go to another leader as far as their reaction is concerned.